AntonKueltz/cryptopals/README.md

 ## usage
 Run by executing main.py.
 The default is to run all sets.
 If you wish to run only a certain set, pass the set number as a command line param, (e.g. main.py 2 to run set 2).
 Solutions are work in progress, I try to do the challenges sequentially but jump ahead every now and then.
-A note on Set 4: To run set 4 (specifically the last two challenges) you need to be running the server code in parallel.
-The easiest way to do this is to just open up another terminal and run python server.py before running the set.
+A note on Set 4 and Set 5: To run sets 4 and 5 (specifically the HMAC timing challenges and Secure Remote Password challenges) you need to be running the server code in parallel.
+The easiest way to do this is to just open up another terminal and run python server.py before running the sets.

 ## dependencies
 [pycrypto](https://www.dlitz.net/software/pycrypto/) (pip install pycrypto)